Jeta Amata

 Jeta Amata is a Nigerian filmmaker, born on August 21, 1974, to popular Nigerian actor Zack Amata.
 He comes from a family of veteran filmmakers including Ifoghale Amata, Zack Amata and Fred Amata.
-Growing up in the film industry, following his family's passion for film, Jeta produced and directed his first film at the age of 21, making it no surprise when he began to rise in the world of film and entertainment.
+Growing up in the film industry, following his family's passion for film, Jeta produced and directed his first film Glamour Boyz at the age of 21, making it no surprise when he began to rise in the world of film and entertainment.

 Education

 Amata studied Theater Arts at Benue State University in Makurdi, Nigeria.

-Global production and acclaim
+Career

 His work first went global when he produced a documentary film for the British Broadcasting Corporation (BBC) in 2003, using his film Game of Life as footage for the documentary.
 He holds 53 nominations and 10 wins for film awards in Africa, Europe and the United States, and is considered one of the most successful filmmakers to come out of West Africa.

+Michel Joseph Martelly, President of Haiti, made Jeta Amata a Goodwill Ambassador to Haiti.

+Amata worked with Academy Award winner Kim Basinger, Academy Award nominee Mickey Rourke, and music superstars Akon and Wyclef Jean on the 2012 film Black November.